The Completion Theorem in twisted equivariant $K$-Theory for proper and discrete actions

 \subsection{Aknowledgments}

 The first author thanks the support of PAPIIT research grant IA100315.

-The second author thanks partial support of a UNAM Postdoctoral Fellowship, as well as partial support by the project \emph{Aplicaciones de la K-teor\'ia en Teor\'ia del \'Indice y las Conjeturas de Isomorfismo} with ID 6552 from Faculty of Sciences of Pontificia Universidad Javeriana, Bogot\'a, Colombia.
+The second author thanks partial support of a UNAM Postdoctoral Fellowship, as well as partial support by the project \emph{Index morphism in twisted K-theory} with ID 8165 from Faculty of Sciences of Pontificia Universidad Javeriana, Bogot\'a, Colombia.

 The first and second author thank Universit\'e Toulouse III Paul Sabatier, as well as the Laboratoire International Solomon Lefschetz (LAISLA) for support during a visit to Toulouse, where parts of this work were written.